-Anywhere you grow up will disappoint you in some ways.
-Naturally, Seattle was frustrating for me often, because DUH, I spent my adolescence here—everything was frustrating.
+Anywhere you grow up will disappoint you in some way.
+Seattle was often frustrating for me, because DUH, I spent my adolescence here—everything was frustrating.
 But I turn 20 on Friday, and I don’t have room for teen angst anymore.
-I have to give it up because the calendar tells me that I’m not a teenager as of the 24th.
-While there’s plenty of things that can never be adulted out of me, I will agree that it’s time for me to retire my angst about Seattle.
-Without it, where I’m left is in love with my hometown.
+While there are plenty of things that can never be adulted out of me, I decided this week that it’s time for me to retire my angst Seattle.
+And the minute I stopped resenting it, I fell all the way in love with my hometown.

 No one else has these:

 I’m 16.
 Growing up on Capitol Hill means that my second-grade soccer games are played at the park across the block from the clubs I go see my friends’ bands at now.
 Posse on Broadway namedrops my cross-streets.
 That mind-blowing mural of a pterodactyl eating a Metro bus on the side of the bookstore on Broadway and John hasn’t been torn down for the light-rail station yet because it’s only 2008!
 Growing up on Capitol Hill means that everything is around me all the time and I try my best to absorb all of it and I owe my life as I know it to this place.

 I’m 12.
 There’s this local band of six boys that are the current loved-or-hated band of the city.
 Of course, I LOVE THEM.
 Love makes me a MySpace fangirl, and I go to every one of their all-ages shows.
 So far, that’s seven or so.
 They put up with—even encourage—my tweenage enthusiasm, and now I’m not just a fan, but a li’l baby-size friend.
 Yeah, we’re totallllly friendz.